Island Life

 Yes, insect repellent is an essential in Jamaica.
 Mosquitoes are prevalent throughout the island, so to avoid bites, make sure you use insect repellent round the clock.

-Sandals Montego Bay is the Original Sandals, and it just happens to be set on the best and most exclusive stretch of beach in Montego Bay.
+Sandals Montego Bay is the Original Sandals, and it just happens to be set on the best and most enticing stretch of beach in Montego Bay.

 Jamaica is an insanely popular place to vacation in.
 This tropical paradise is a favorite among many singles, couples and families from all over the world - and most visitors return year after year.
 TripAdvisor even ranked Jamaica the #1 Caribbean destination to visit.
 So - is it safe to travel to Jamaica?
 Yes!
 Just use your common sense, relax, and let the good times roll.
 From tropical beaches to majestic waterfalls, from lush mountains to luxurious resorts - Jamaica has it all.
 Expect to be treated like a King and Queen on this island.